AnishaMathur/NY-State-Covid-Analysis/README.md

 The below plots depict the state of New York's third wave.
 We can observe how each county reacts to vaccination (bottom left plot), in terms of case count (top left plot), death count (top right corner) and hospitalization count (bottom right corner).
 ![vaccine_map](https://user-images.githubusercontent.com/24526992/162612179-6506398e-95d3-4bca-ad1c-2a0c351dc7c8.png)

-Examples of some of the counties' trends are as listed below,
+Examples of some of the counties' trends are as listed below:

 |                 | St. Lawrence | Jefferson |	Allegany|
 |:---------------:|:------------:|:---------:|:---------: